annefried/annefried.github.io/_pages/teaching.md

 * Introduction to Python Programming (for B.Sc.
 Computer Science), co-taught with Jakob Prange and Fabio Mariani.
 * Seminar Natural Language Understanding (for B.Sc.
 Computer Science / M.Sc.
 Computer Science), co-taught with Jakob Prange.
 * <a href="https://annefried.github.io/teaching/probevorlesung">Probevorlesung "Wie funktioniert ChatGPT?"</a>
+* We also offer project modules (Master-level, 10 ECTS) and research modules (Bachelor-level, 6 ECTS) at our chair, as well as opportunities for Master and Bachelor theses.

 Past Teaching